-We prepared the Consolidated Financial Statements in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") to present the financial position, results of operations, and cash flows of Acuity Brands and its wholly-owned subsidiaries.
+We prepared the Consolidated Financial Statements in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") to present the financial position, results of operations, and cash flows of Acuity Brands, Inc. and its wholly-owned subsidiaries.

-These unaudited interim consolidated financial statements reflect all normal and recurring adjustments that are, in the opinion of management, necessary to present fairly our consolidated financial position as of February 28, 2021, our consolidated comprehensive income for the three and six months ended February 28, 2021 and February 29, 2020, and our consolidated cash flows for the six months ended February 28, 2021 and February 29, 2020.
+These unaudited interim consolidated financial statements reflect all normal and recurring adjustments that are, in the opinion of management, necessary to present fairly our consolidated financial position as of May 31, 2021, our consolidated comprehensive income for the three and nine months ended May 31, 2021 and 2020, and our consolidated cash flows for the nine months ended May 31, 2021 and 2020.
 Certain information and footnote disclosures normally included in our annual financial statements prepared in accordance with U.S. GAAP have been condensed or omitted.
 However, we believe that the disclosures included herein are adequate to make the information presented not misleading.
 These financial statements should be read in conjunction with the audited consolidated financial statements as of and for the three years ended August 31, 2020 and notes thereto included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on October 23, 2020 (File No. 001-16583) ("Form 10-K").

-The results of operations for the three and six months ended February 28, 2021 and February 29, 2020 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to continued uncertainty of general economic conditions that may impact our key end markets for the remainder of fiscal 2021, seasonality, and the impact of any acquisitions, among other reasons.
-Additionally, we are uncertain of the future impact of the ongoing COVID-19 pandemic and of possible sustained deterioration in economic conditions to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.
+The results of operations for the three and nine months ended May 31, 2021 and 2020 are not necessarily indicative of the results to be expected for the full fiscal year due primarily to continued uncertainty of general economic conditions that may impact our key end markets for the remainder of fiscal 2021, seasonality, and the impact of any acquisitions, among other reasons.
+Additionally, we are uncertain of the future impact of the ongoing COVID-19 pandemic or recovery of prior deterioration in economic conditions to our sales channels, supply chain, manufacturing, and distribution as well as overall construction, renovation, and consumer spending.